chrishalkias/QRN-RL-GNN/README.md

 ├── README.md
 └── requirements.txt
 ```

->[!WARNING]
-> The `/QRN-RL-GNN/src/notebook.ipynb` is used as the main file of the simulation.
-This is because of a yet to be fixed bug in the `/QRN-RL-GNN/src/main.ipynb` file.
+### Quantum repeater network

+The `src/repeaters.py` module contains the base class for the underlying quantum simulator.
+This is a computational abstraction of the physical many-body system that is simulated.

+### Deep Q-Learning Agent

+The `src/agent.py` module acts as the agent that performs actions on the environment (the `RepeaterNetwork` class).
+Here, the training and validation of the agent are treated as methods of the `AgentGNN` class.

+### Graph attention network

+The graph attention network is a small class with a simple GNN architecture to be used to store the environment model of the RL agent.

-## Instalation
+## Installation
   You can install the code by cloning the repository:
 ```